gkwang-cuhk/gkwang-cuhk.github.io/_pages/about.md

 - *2025.07*: &nbsp;🎉🎉 One paper [**Geo-RepNet**](https://arxiv.org/abs/2507.09294) is accepted by [**ICIA 2025**](https://www.icia2025.org/index.html).
 - *2025.06*: &nbsp;🎉🎉 One paper [**SurgTPGS**](https://arxiv.org/abs/2506.23309) is accepted by [**MICCAI 2025**](https://conferences.miccai.org/2025/en/).
 - *2025.06*: &nbsp;🎉🎉 One paper [**EndoARSS**](https://www.arxiv.org/abs/2506.06830) is accepted by [**Advanced Intelligent Systems**](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/aisy.202500288) (IF: 6.1).
-- *2025.06*: &nbsp;🎉🎉 Our work "PDZSeg: Adapting the Foundation Model for Dissection Zone Segmentation with Visual Prompts in Robot-assisted Endoscopic Submucosal Dissection" is published by [**International Journal of Computer Assisted Radiology and Surgery**](https://link.springer.com/article/10.1007/s11548-025-03437-7)!
-- *2025.05*: &nbsp;🎉🎉 One paper GRAD is accepted by [**Information Fusion**](https://www.sciencedirect.com/journal/information-fusion) (IF: 15.5).